 Indeed, mice and humans are different!
 As Dr. Richard Hotchkiss, a sepsis researcher at Washington University who was not part of the study told the New York Times “To understand sepsis, you have to go to the patients.”

 There is no question that this research paper has given me new insights into the problems in breast cancer research.
 Initially we thought that researchers worked on mice because they did not know how to find women.
-It was for this reason that we started the Love/Avon Army of Women, which has enrolled more than 371,000 women who are willing to participate in breast cancer research.
+It was for this reason that we started the Love/Avon Love Research Army, which has enrolled more than 371,000 women who are willing to participate in breast cancer research.
 But I now realize it is more complicated than that.
 The problem is that researchers are addicted to animal models—because they can control all of the variables.
 As the authors of this new study note, “Studying disease in patients is much more complex than studying model systems.”
 It’s incredible that patients who were studied were very different regarding the type of trauma they had experienced, its severity, their ages, and more—yet the results were very consistent in the humans and very different from the mice!

 We are NOT mice.
 Our anatomy is different and our hormones are more complex, not to mention that we are usually not inbred or living in a controlled environment on a controlled diet.
 And as this study shows, our immune systems are very different too.
 While there have been a few very important insights into breast cancer that have come from the mouse model, there are many more studies that have not translated into humans.
 If we want to understand the cause and treatment of breast cancer in women we have to study women.
-The Love/Avon Army of Women stands ready for the task!
+The Love/Avon Love Research Army stands ready for the task!